Groups

 Queenstown Climbing Club, Wye Creek

-The Queenstown Climbing Club is a grass-roots, local club that is committed to promoting Rock Climbing in the Wakatipu, maintaining and increasing public access to climbing areas, promoting safe climbing, sponsoring youth development and promoting conservation of the natural environment in the Wakatipu.
+The Queenstown Climbing Club is a grass-roots, local club that is committed to promoting Rock Climbing in the Whakatipu, maintaining and increasing public access to climbing areas, promoting safe climbing, sponsoring youth development and promoting conservation of the natural environment in the Whakatipu.
 We put in the first line of DOC 200 traps along the existing North Wye track to well above the bushline.
 This network has now been extended with an 2 additional lines as well as undertaking extensive monitoring of predators and undertaking summer bird counts.
 A small team of enthusiastic volunteers check the 80 odd predator traps monthly, undertake quarterly predator surveys using Chew Tab Cards and in summer months we also do 5 minute Bird Counts along the main track.

 Location: Wye Creek